-This video features our trainer, Carrie Seay of PHX Animal Behavior Center, walking through all of the steps to help teach your dog “Sit”.
+This video features trainer, Carrie Seay of PHX Animal Behavior Center, walking through all of the steps to help teach your dog “Sit”.

 Step 2.
 As soon as your dog’s hindquarters touch the ground praise and treat.
 Repeat as many times as you can, so long as you and your dog are still enjoying yourselves.
 Praise and treat every sit.